Lebowski89/blog/content/arrs/index.md

 ```

-**Note:**
-   - I'm okay with deleting sqlite databases as I've already migrated to Postgres
+**Note:** I'm okay with deleting sqlite databases as I've already migrated to Postgres
-   - The only time qlite databases are found in my arrs directories is if issues have occurred.

 ***